cpopp/Serialization/README.md

-Serialization
+Persistent Metadata Serialization
 =========

-An experimental serializer with a design that lies somewhere between built-in serialization and something like a custom writeExternal method for each object in terms of flexibility and compactness.
+An experimental serializer with a design that lies somewhere between built-in serialization and something like a custom writeExternal method for each object in terms of flexibility and compactness, with the additioan of generating metadata that is saved out of band of the serialized payload.
 (TODO: finish off deserialization code)

 Basic Approach
 ----